Preserving spreading dynamics and information flow in complex network reduction: Experimental results and discussion

-For the remaining eight networks with obvious heterogeneous structures, edge pruning significantly improves the $f_{overlap}$ values.
-The NRDC$^{\prime}$ method shows strong competitiveness compared to the other four baseline methods, as highlighted in bold in the last column of Table~\ref{table:2}, and almost all $f_{overlap}$ values exceed 0.9.
-This result further demonstrates that we can accurately predict the epidemic dynamics behavior of the original network based on the reduced subgraph.
-For instance, for the Internet network, when $l=5$, the node size of the subnetwork is only $1/32$ of the initial network.
-At this time, the average prediction accuracy for the epidemic capability of the original network—based on the subgraph obtained through the NRDC$^{\prime}$ algorithm—reaches as high as 94\%.
-Furthermore, even with a moderate degree of reduction—such as when $l$ is set to 1 and 2 for the NRDC and NRDC$^{\prime}$ methods, respectively, and when the node sampling rates $sr$ are set to 1/2 and 1/4 for the four baseline sampling methods—the NRDC$^{\prime}$ method still displays strong competitiveness, as shown in Tables.~S1 and S2.

-We further investigate the ability of the NRDC$^{\prime}$ method to maintain information flow in heterogeneous networks.
-Our findings indicate that the partition function characterizing network information flow yields results similar to the behavior observed in spreading dynamics.
-Specifically, the normalized partition function curves for both the pruned subnetworks and the initial networks nearly overlap.
-Fig.~\ref{Fig:10} presents the results for the Internet network, while the results for the other seven networks are shown in Figs.~S23-S29.
+Our results show that the NRDC$_{+}^{\prime}$ method shows strong competitiveness compared to the other four baseline methods, as highlighted in bold in the last column of Table~\ref{table:2}, and almost all $f_{overlap}$ values exceed 0.9.
+This result further demonstrates that we can accurately predict the spreading dynamics behavior of the original network based on the reduced subgraph.
+For instance, in the Enron network, when $l=5$, the node size of the subnetwork is only $1/32$ of the initial network.
+At this time, the average prediction accuracy for the spreading ability of the original network—based on the subgraph obtained through the NRDC$_{+}^{\prime}$ algorithm—reaches as high as 97\%.
+Furthermore, even with a moderate degree of reduction, such as setting $l$ to 1 and 2 for the NRDC$_{+}^{\prime}$ methods, and using node sampling rates $sr$ of 1/2 and 1/4 for the other four baseline sampling methods, the NRDC$_{+}^{\prime}$ method still displays strong competitiveness, as shown in Tables~E1 and E2.
+We further investigate the ability of the NRDC$_{+}^{\prime}$ method to maintain information flow in real-world networks.
+Our findings indicate that the partition function characterizing network information flow yields results similar to those observed in spreading dynamics.